keweili/feappv/README.md

 ## FEAP User's Forum ##
-For information about FEAP, see http://projects.ce.berkeley.edu/feap and FEAP Wiki at http://feap.berkeley.edu/wiki.
-If you have any questions about this program or the full version FEAP, please visit the user's forum at http://feap.berkeley.edu.
+For information about FEAP, see [the official FEAP website][http://projects.ce.berkeley.edu/feap] and [FEAP Wiki][http://feap.berkeley.edu/wiki].
+If you have any questions about this program or the full version FEAP, please visit the [FEAP user's forum][at http://feap.berkeley.edu].

 [Neohookean]:https://en.wikipedia.org/wiki/Neo-Hookean_solid
 [IntelForRed]:https://software.intel.com/en-us/articles/intel-compilers-redistributable-libraries-by-version